jwl-7/c0de_gr1nd/python_explanations/directory_path_normalization.md

     * `..` = parent directory (one directory up)
     * If pathname starts with `/`, then we cannot go up from it

-The solutions uses the following algorithm:
+The solution uses the following algorithm:
 1. The path is split on the delimeter '/'
 2. The special characters that may be in the path are '.', '..', or ''
 3. '' occurs when the path contains '//'